MashMeTV/job-offers/backend.md

 - Improve our monitoring and observability
 - Help us getting to Continous Delivery
 - Create new backend services and improve the current ones

+### What we offer
+- Salary between 28-32k (just to have an idea, we can arrange below and above that depending on the candidate)
+- Flexible schedule (always having in mind team compromises)
+- Fun, young environment (We try to have as much as we can while getting things done)
+- Cool tech stack (we love working with the lastest technologies, or creating our own!)
+- Some huge Harry Potter's fans (and some opponents)